-Then, either wrap individual slices in foil and store in a Ziploc bag, or cover the entire dish tightly with foil and freeze.
+Then, either wrap individual slices in foil and store in a storage bag, or cover the entire dish tightly with foil and freeze.

 If you don’t want your baking dish trapped in the freezer, make the lasagna in a foil pan instead.

 - Unbaked: Line your baking dish with foil and build the lasagna in the pan.
 Then, cover tightly with foil and place in the freezer.

 Once frozen, lift the foil-wrapped lasagna out of the pan and keep in the freezer.

 Then, just pop the entire thing back in the baking dish when you’re ready to reheat.